Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 > aside positive
 >
->  **Dynamic Tables** have a [TARGET_LAG](https://docs.snowflake.com/en/user-guide/dynamic-tables-refresh#label-dynamic-tables-understand-dt-lag) parameter, which defines how out of date the data can be before a refresh is automatically triggered.
-In this case, we have configured the Dynamic Tables to have a TARGET_LAG of 1 minute.
+>  **Dynamic Tables** have a [TARGET_LAG](https://docs.snowflake.com/en/user-guide/dynamic-tables-refresh#label-dynamic-tables-understand-dt-lag) parameter, which defines a **target “freshness”** for the  data.
+In this case, we have configured the Dynamic Tables to have a TARGET_LAG of 1 minute, so we want the Dynamic Table to **update within 1 minute of the base tables being updated**.
 >